BEING UPFRONT: A Pictorial Guide to Bodacious Women in Anime--Page 5 (E-G)

 Mai Shiranui (left top); Lily McGuire (left bottom); Panni (right)

 I'm not really that large on anime based on fighting games, but when the domestic video box blurb describes female lead (well, in the second OVA and movie) Mai Shiranui as a "bouncy Ninja" and the video preview talks about her "double suspension," I'd say that inclusion is warranted.
 Seeing a Maboroshi Studio anime music video with footage from it confirmed this status.
 Also brought to my attention was Lily McGuire, a tragic beauty type who male lead Terry Bogard befriends in the first OVA (and who he had actually encountered once before, when they were children).
 In the Motion Picture, not only does Mai cut loose--note the subliminals--but we're introduced to three elementals/fighters who work for Laucorn Gaudimos, the movie's main villain.
-Included to double your fun on the bad guys' side was Panni, who controls water (and by accounts, ripples quite nicely).
-She's gotta be using spirit gum to keep that outfit on.
+Included to double your fun on the bad guys' side is Panni, who controls water (and by accounts, ripples quite nicely).
+She's gotta be using resin glue to keep that outfit on.
 Masami Obari did the character design here, and you can tell, can't you?
 Strictly a turn-your-brain-off-and-enjoy type of anime--but there's nothing wrong with the odd one of those.

 Panni from FF Movie